Frequently Asked Questions

 How can I verify the expected success rates?

 You can undertake a web research, find clinical studies on the cancer you are confronted with on our website or talk to our experts in English, German, Spanish and other languages.
+For your Information at last count there were more than 70 000 medical Publications on DCT and cancer.

 How quickly can we see results?